Luvata/sliderspace-flux/README.md

 This is a very short script.
 Training takes ~1.5 min per PCA component on an RTX 6000 Ada GPU with the above settings.

-**Note**: (02/20/2025) Please check [the official repository](https://github.com/rohitgandikota/sliderspace/).
-I've updated my implementation to address some differences.
-Still, some configurations may differ.
-If you find any differences, please feel free to open a PR.
+**Note**: (02/20/2025) The code has been updated to match the [official SliderSpace implementation](https://github.com/rohitgandikota/sliderspace/).
+While some configuration differences may remain, feel free to contribute improvements via PR.

 ### 5. Inference